-You may be wondering why a car accident lawyer who is not an insurance agent is telling you what types of insurance you need.
-The answer is simple: when our clients get hurt by at-fault drivers, the money to pay their medical bills, to replace their lost wages, and to compensate them for their injuries comes from auto insurance.
+You may be wondering why a car and motorcyle accident lawyer is telling you what types of South Carolina insurance you need.
+The answer is simple: when our clients get hurt by at-fault drivers in accidents around Spartanburg, the money to pay their medical bills, to replace their lost wages, and to compensate them for their injuries comes from auto insurance.
 I write this because many of our clients are shocked by three things we don’t want to happen to you:

 1.Often, at-fault drivers don’t have enough insurance to fully cover the victim’s injuries.

 2.There is a type of insurance coverage, called “underinsurance,” [or "UIM"], that you can get on your own policy to protect you and your family from being stuck when a negligent driver can’t pay.
 If you wonder whether it's important, read our case studies on the link above.
 If you think you'll likely never need it, I can tell you none of those clients thought they would, either- but they were ever so relieved when we found it and maximized it for them!

 3.“Full coverage” policies do not necessarily include underinsurance.

 In all our years as car wreck attorneys in Spartanburg and beyond, countless clients have told us, “I’ve got UIM because my agent gave me full coverage!”
 Then we find out they have absolutely no underinsurance to protect them.

 Moral of the story: we still don’t know what “full coverage” is, but we do know it often doesn’t include the underinsurance our clients need most.

 If you're wondering how much insurance can pay for your settlement, schedule a free, no pressure strategy session with a Spartanburg, SC car and motorcycle accident attorney.
 Call toll free at 888-230-1841 or fill out a Get Help Now form